Glendale Community College (Arizona): History

-Created in 1962 with one college, the MCCCD currently consists of ten separately accredited colleges.
+Created in 1962 with one college, the Maricopa County Community College District (MCCCD) currently consists of ten separately accredited colleges.
 MCCCD is one of the largest community college districts in the United States.
+In the state of Arizona, GCC is the fifth largest community college by population with 14,400 students attending in 2023.

 On April 12, 1965, GCC was established by the Governing Board as the second MCCCD college, and charged with serving the higher educational needs of the West Valley.
+The college started classes in temporary facilities at Camelback and Maryland as an extension of Phoenix College while the permanent campus was constructed.
+On April 27, 1965, ground broke on the $3.3 million campus in Glendale.
+In September 1966 the college moved to its current location at Olive Rd. and 59th Ave, taking part of Sahuaro Ranch to establish its campus.
 In August 1967, the North Central Association of Colleges and Secondary Schools first accredited GCC as an individual college.

+In 2000, the GCC expanded with a North campus opened at 57th Avenue and Happy Valley Road.
 Accreditation continues today through The Higher Learning Commission / North Central Association and includes both the GCC Main campus and the GCC North site.

 Campus

 The GCC Main Campus is located at N 59th Ave and E Olive Ave in Glendale.
 Ground was broken on the campus on April 27, 1965.
 The architectural drawings for the campus were drawn up by Varney, Sexton, Sydnor Associates of Phoenix.
 The dedication ceremony was held October 16, 1966.
 After the campus opened new buildings continued to be constructed throughout the end of the 1960s.
 The Performing Arts Center opened in 1977.
 This was followed by the High Tech Center in 1987.
+In the early 2000s, the main campus underwent an effort to modernize and update, adding the Life Science Building in October of 2008, the Public Safety Sciences building in January of 2010 and renovating the Student Union.

 In the early 2000s GCC began planning for construction of the North Campus.
 Ground was broken on the North Campus on May 7, 2007.
 RNL Design drew up the plans for many of the North Campus buildings.
 The new campus was completed in time for the Fall 2008 Semester.